ShuleiLiu/evogym-aiea/README.md

 The code of AIEA is placed in examples/SAEA/.

-After installing evogym, run the file run_aiea.py in the examples folder.
+After installing evogym, run the file run_aiea.py in examples/.

+All the simulation animations are placed in animation/.